rocky115/DeepMythomatics/Gote_Anumaan/README.md

 # DeepMythomatics - Dedicated to our ancestors rishis, writers and poets

-#### On this auspicious day of Hindhu Naba Barsha (Sambat 2082) , Pana Sankranti, Odia New Year, Sree Hanumaan Jayanthi
+#### On this auspicious day of Hindhu Naba Barsha (Sambat 2082) , Pana Sankranti, Odia New Year, Sree Hanumaan Jayanthi, Baba Ambedkar's Jayanthi

 This repository is for brief explanation of knowledge and enlightenment behind nature's randomness and its analysis.